 - Stainless Steel Kitchen Tongs: With silicon tips to prevent scratching pans and they are high heat resistant.

-Tips for the Best Slow Cooker Chicken Thighs
+Tips for Juicy Slow Cooker Chicken Thighs

-- Trust the thermometer: Internal temp should be 165°F-go higher and the result may be mealy or stringy
+- Trust the thermometer: Internal temp should be 165°F-go higher and the result may be mealy or stringy.

 - Using bone-in thighs tremendously helps chicken hold its shape better.
 Do not start with frozen chicken to ensure even cooking.